 Within the week after you file the petition, you'll need to post a notice in your local newspaper stating your intent to change your name.
-You'll include in the notice your current name, your desired name, the court you've filed the petition with, the date you filed the petition on and a statement admitting the right of anyone interested to object to your name change.
-You'll run this notice once a week for four weeks.
+You'll include in the notice your current name, your desired name, the court you've filed the petition with, the date you filed the petition on, and a statement admitting the right of anyone interested to object to your name change.
+You'll run this notice once a week for 4 weeks.

-If, after these four weeks, no one voices objections, you can schedule your final hearing with the clerk's office, and the judge assigned to your case will consider the petition and grant the name change.
+If, after these 4 weeks, no one voices objections, you can schedule your final hearing with the clerk's office, and the judge assigned to your case will consider the petition and grant the name change.

 I've submitted a petition for a name change on behalf of my 10-year-old child.
 Is the procedure the same for minors as it is for adults?